 Corsair Logo

 The sails remained unchanged: narrow, cut-off, dynamic, connected at the bottom, and with sharp angles.
-However, the developers chose a different font – a slab serif.
+However, the developers chose a different font, a slab serif.
 The disappearance of serifs automatically made the inscription practical and modern since flat elements began to dominate among logos.
 The fact is that flat elements look advantageous on any information carrier, including electronic and digital ones.
 The absence of serifs means the absence of noise in the image.

 Font and Colors

-Each Corsair logo has its font, unlike the previous one.
-The inscriptions are made with typefaces reminiscent of Trump Mediaeval, Minion Pro Subhead Bold, Royal Romain Bold, Metropolis Semi Bold, or Montserrat Regular.
+Each Corsair logo has its own font, unlike the previous one.
+The inscriptions are made with typefaces reminiscent of Trump Medieval, Minion Pro Subhead Bold, Royal Romain Bold, Metropolis Semi Bold, or Montserrat Regular.
 The palette is restrained and has always consisted of two colors: white and black or white and dark blue.